AnamShahzadi28/gsoftclone/docs/home.md

     -   `@/json/portfoliodata.json`: The data for the portfolio items.
     -   `@/types/home`: For the `PortfolioItem` type.
     -   `@heroui/react`: For `Tab` and `Tabs`.
--   **Styling**: A horizontally scrolling carousel with a centered, scaled-up active project.
-The non-active projects are scaled down and blurred.
+-   **Styling**: A responsive, horizontally scrolling carousel.
+On mobile devices, it displays one project at a time.
+On larger screens, it shows a centered, scaled-up active project, with the non-active projects scaled down and blurred.
+The component uses Tailwind CSS for responsive design.

 ### `Testimonials.tsx`